cris-valente/Color-picker/README.md

 ## Overview

-This app uses an external API to generate a color palette based on options chosen by user
+This app uses an external API to generate a color palette based on options chosen by the user.

 ## Next steps